siaf/pawshell/README.md

-# PetCLI - Your Terminal Pet Companion
+# pawshell - Your Terminal Pet Companion

-PetCLI is a delightful terminal-based virtual pet companion that combines the charm of a virtual pet with the power of a command-line assistant.
+pawshell is a delightful terminal-based virtual pet companion that combines the charm of a virtual pet with the power of a command-line assistant.
 Your pet not only keeps you company but also helps you with terminal commands and provides a friendly chat interface.

 ## Features